MDMA Harm Reduction Information

 - What's in the pill, powder or crystal?
 MDMA purity is increasing in Europe which can mean increased risks, high doses of MDMA can lead to hospitalisations or death.
 In some cases, MDMA has been found to contain 3 times the adult dose which significantly increases the risks.

 - There are also risks of unknown contents appearing, which in some cases, could be more dangerous than MDMA alone such as PMA/PMMA.
-MDMA crystal can also be mixed with other riskier and longer lasting drugs such as pentylone which was recently detected in Europe.
+MDMA crystal can also be mixed with other riskier and longer lasting drugs such as pentylone and other 'cathinone type' substances which was recently detected in Europe.
+These substances can lead to re-dosing and effects on your mental health such as paranoia, anxiety, over stimulation and insomnia.

 - Start low and go very low: Take a test dose (for example a quarter of a pill) and leave at least 2 hours before taking more.